bmeurant/technical-docs/software-architecture/architectural-patterns/hexagonal.md

 ## **Advantages and Technical Challenges**

 * **Advantages (Benefits):**
-    * **Increased Testability:** The application's core is independent of databases or APIs.
+    * **Increased Testability:** The application's core is independent of [[software-architecture/databases/|databases]] or APIs.
 You can test the business logic in isolation by mocking the Adapters, which is simpler, faster, and more reliable.
     * **Flexibility and Interoperability:** It's easy to change infrastructure technologies.
-Switching from a SQL database to a NoSQL database only requires writing a new adapter.
+Switching from a [[rdbms|SQL database]] to a [[nosql|NoSQL database]]  only requires writing a new adapter.
 The application's core is not affected.
     * **Clarity of Design:** The architecture forces the separation of business code from infrastructure, making the code more readable and easier to maintain.
 The focus is on the **domain model**, which aligns with the principles of **[[ddd|Domain-Driven Design (DDD)]]**.
 * **Challenges:**
     * **Initial Complexity:** The pattern can be excessive for simple applications.
 Setting up interfaces and multiple layers might seem "over-engineered" for a small project.
-    * **Risk of Leaky Abstractions:** It is critical to ensure that no infrastructure-specific details (like database annotations or framework-specific classes) "leak" into the application core.
+    * **Risk of Leaky Abstractions:** It is critical to ensure that no infrastructure-specific details (like [[software-architecture/databases/|database]] annotations or framework-specific classes) "leak" into the application core.
 The ports must use plain, technology-agnostic data structures.
     * **Concept of Ports and Adapters:** Understanding the concepts of **[[solid|Dependency Inversion]]** and interfaces is crucial.
 A poor implementation can turn the adapters into simple "glue code" without real benefits.

 ---